Skip to main content

 Review the official IMM 5768 instructions for your specific situation.
 The specific forms required vary by case type.
 Review the instructions for your particular immigration category to determine which forms must be submitted together.

-Review the official instructions for eligibility details.
+The sponsor may need to refile with corrected information.
 Review the official IMM 5768 instructions for complete guidance specific to your immigration case and circumstances.

 Do I need to file IMM 5768 if I'm only updating my address or contact information?

-What happens after I submit IMM 5768?
+What happens if I incorrectly calculate my family size on IMM 5768?

 What are common reasons IMM 5768 gets rejected?